Five Common HVAC Myths Debunked

 We recommend having your system checked and serviced twice yearly.
-Our Comfort Check® regular maintenance plan does exactly that.
-When you sign up for Comfort Check, GVEC HVAC technicians will come to your home twice a year—once at the start of spring and once at the start of fall—and perform a complete inspection and routine maintenance, helping keep the system finely tuned and in peak operating condition.
+Our HVAC Spec Check regular maintenance plan does exactly that.
+When you sign up for HVAC Spec Check, GVEC HVAC technicians will come to your home twice a year—once at the start of spring and once at the start of fall—and perform a complete inspection and routine maintenance, helping keep the system finely tuned and in peak operating condition.

-We designed our one-off Check-N-Save maintenance checkup for customers who don’t want to commit to a regular plan like Comfort Check.
+We designed our one-off Check-N-Save maintenance checkup for customers who don’t want to commit to a regular plan like HVAC Spec Check.
 Check-N-Save is a great way to ensure your AC/heating system is running at peak efficiency and ready for upcoming summer or winter months, without requiring a long-term commitment.